Senpai-Sama7/B-A-P/README.md

 #                                                                    "Business Analytics Platorm"
 ---

-# 🚀 AI Analytics Platform
+# 🚀 "Your business data but made smart and easy to read"

 > **Enterprise-Ready, AI-Powered Business Analytics SaaS**